Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Discussion

 \subsection{Cloud Use vs. Academic Freedom}

-The increasing dependence of universities on cloud platforms for teaching, communication, and research that we observed has serious implications in terms of academic freedom.
+The dependence of universities on cloud platforms for teaching, communication, and research that we observed has serious implications for academic freedom.
 If education and research \emph{depend} on an external cloud service, researchers may become bound to comply with requirements set by these organizations.
-We could recently observe Google's handling of Timnit Gebru's involvement in a paper not `deemed worthy for publication' by the company~\cite{timnit}, as well with other instances of Google telling its researchers to put a positive spin on `sensitive topics,'\footnote{Sensitive topics include the oil industry, China, Iran, Israel, COVID-19, home security, insurance, location data, religion, self-driving vehicles, telecoms and systems that recommend or personalize web content.~\cite{google2020sensitive}} or remove references to Google products~\cite{google2020sensitive}.
-One might argue that this concerns \emph{employees} of Google, but it also begs the question of whether cloud operators could leverage their power over universities to influence critical research in a similar way.
-In fact, Google has already been in the spotlight for sponsoring favorable research that is in line with its business and policy interests~\cite{wsj:google}, both in the \us~\cite{accountability:us}, and Europe~\cite{accountability:eu}.\footnote{We note that the reports published as part of the \emph{Google Transparency Project}~\cite{accountability:eu,accountability:us} by the Campaign for Accountability have also drawn criticism as they seem to be largely funded by Google's competitor Oracle~\cite{accountability:background}.} In the field of educational technology research particularly, Mirrlees and Alvi~\cite{mirrlees2019edtech} observed a lack of critical research, likely because of \emph{``...little incentive to `bite the hand that feeds' ''}~\cite{Selwyn2015}.
+We recently saw Google's handling of Timnit Gebru for a paper not `deemed worthy for publication' by the company~\cite{timnit}, as well with other instances of Google telling its researchers to put a positive spin on `sensitive topics,\footnote{Sensitive topics include the oil industry, China, Iran, Israel, COVID-19, home security, insurance, location data, religion, self-driving vehicles, telecoms and systems that recommend or personalize web content~\cite{google2020sensitive}.} or remove references to Google products~\cite{google2020sensitive}.
+One might argue that this concerns \emph{employees} of Google, but it also begs the question whether cloud operators could leverage their power to influence critical university research in a similar way.
+In fact, Google has already been in the spotlight for sponsoring favorable research that is in line with its business and policy interests~\cite{wsj:google,google2021techpolicy}, both in the \us~\cite{accountability:us}, and Europe~\cite{accountability:eu}.\footnote{Note that the reports published as part of the \emph{Google Transparency Project}~\cite{accountability:eu,accountability:us} have also drawn criticism for being funded by Google's competitor Oracle~\cite{accountability:background}.} More generally, Abdalla et al.~\cite{abdalla:greyhoodie} discussed `Big Tech' funding for research on the societal impact and ethics of AI, as a way to influence research questions (and answers).
+In the area of EdTech research, Mirrlees and Alvi~\cite{mirrlees2019edtech} observed a lack of critical research, likely because of \emph{``...little incentive to `bite the hand that feeds' ''}~\cite{Selwyn2015}.